mamotlatsi/git-basic-exercises/README.md

- my name is mamotlasti
+my name is mamotlasti at umuzi second commit 3rd commit
-at umuzi